 Learning Opportunities

-Classes currently are offered on Zoom.
+Classes are offered on Zoom and/or in person.
 Links are sent to members of our extended Temple family by email.
 Please contact the Temple office for access information at office@templecav.org or (260) 744-4245.

 Beit Midrash With Rabbi Meir and Guest Teachers